Syyan7979/escrow-frontend/readme.md

 ![Contract Actions 3 Screenshot](https://i.ibb.co/NFBRJbp/8.png)

+**Note:** The create contract button opens a modal where you enter the values for the contract to be created.
+However, due to limitations with Netlify, the app won't be able to create a contract when you click on the create button inside the modal.
+This is because it requires the use of creating a child process to run the smartpy compile command, which Netlify doesn't support.
+Please keep this in mind while using the app.

 Please note that this app serves as the frontend for the escrow project and requires the corresponding backend implementation for full functionality.